 The responsibilities of the public aviation transport carrier and the actual carrier are stipulated in Chapter IX, Sections 3 and 4 of the CAL.
-As per the CAL, a carrier should assume liability for casualties among the passengers owing to accidents on the aircraft or during their boarding or alighting.
+As per the CAL, a carrier should assume liability for casualties among passengers owing to accidents on an aircraft or during their boarding or alighting.
 The carrier is not liable for casualties arising entirely from health reasons on the part of passengers.
-A carrier should assume liability for the destruction of cargo resulting from accidents during the flight.
-But the carrier is not liable for the destruction, loss of or damage to cargo if the loss or damage can be proved as entirely having resulted from certain factors.
+A carrier should assume liability for the destruction of cargo resulting from accidents during a flight.
+However, the carrier is not liable for the destruction, loss of or damage to cargo if the loss or damage can be proved as entirely having resulted from certain factors.

-In addition, in 1959, China joined the Convention for the Unification of Certain Rules for International Carriage by Air signed at Warsaw on 12 October 1929 (the Warsaw Convention), and in 2005 China joined the Convention for the Unification of Certain Rules for International Carriage by Air signed at Montreal on 28 May 1999 (the Montreal Convention).
+In addition, in 1959, China joined the Convention for the Unification of Certain Rules for International Carriage by Air signed at Warsaw on 12 October 1929 (Warsaw Convention), and in 2005 joined the Convention for the Unification of Certain Rules for International Carriage by Air signed at Montreal on 28 May 1999 (Montreal Convention).

 i International carriage

 China is a party to the following multilateral agreements relating to international carriage: the Convention on International Civil Aviation, the Warsaw Convention and its Hague Protocol, and the Montreal Convention.

 In the CAL it stipulates that, as to international carriage, where a contradiction appears between the CAL and the international treaties to which China is a signatory or party, the provisions of international treaties shall prevail, except those on which China has made reservations.

 Non-convention carriage responsibilities shall be subject to those provisions regarding international transportation in the CAL and bilateral agreements by and between China and a foreign country.